-From action adventure to full blown RPG, Assassin’s Creed is taking twists and turns to bring the franchise back on its feet and this odyssey is turning out to be much more nuanced than Homer’s poem.
+From just an action adventure to a full-blown action adventure RPG, Assassin’s Creed is taking twists and turns to bring the franchise back on its feet and this odyssey is turning out to be much more nuanced than Homer’s poem.

-Building up on the foundations laid by Origins, this time Ubisoft is taking a step further and implementing deeper customizations and bragging about its 30 hour long active storytelling that could twist and turn depending upon your choices.
+Building upon the foundations laid by Origins, this time Ubisoft is taking a step further and implementing deeper customizations and bragging about its 30 hours of long active storytelling that could twist and turn depending upon your choices.

-Straight from the get go, Assassin’s Creed Odyssey is telling you that everything you do in the game is your choice, literally.
-You start from choosing one of two different Spartans, Alexios and Kassandra who are descendants of the spear-wield King Leonidas and unlike Syndicate, this time you stick around your character from the start and both of them have the same abilities.
+Straight from the get-go, Assassin’s Creed Odyssey is telling you that everything you do in the game is your choice, literally.
+You start from choosing one of the two Spartans, Alexios and Kassandra who are the descendants of the spear-wield King Leonidas but unlike Syndicate, this time you stick around your character from the start and both of them have the same abilities.

 Fight like a crow and not an eagle

-One of the major overhaul to the Assassin’s Creed series has been the combat system and with Odyssey it felt more open and upfront rather than sneaky and Assassin-y?
-We got to try the game which was 15-20 hours into the story and there was still no sign of the hidden blade or a missing ring finger.
-You can still assassinate using the broken spear of Leonidas but hardcore fans like myself who look for those little Assassin-y details could not be satisfied by a mercenary’s body language.
-There’s no emphasis on the hood for God’s sake!
-Although, we’ll refrain from passing judgments just yet because it’s still a month from launch and an hour of gameplay doesn’t cut it.
+One of the major overhaul to the Assassin’s Creed series has been the combat system and with Odyssey, it feels more open and upfront rather than sneaky and Assassin-y.
+That’s acceptable since the game never ceremoniously initiates you into a brotherhood.
+If you find yourself looking for a hidden blade or a missing ring finger, don’t do it.
+You can assassinate using the broken spear of Leonidas but hardcore fans like myself who look for those little Assassin-y details could not be satisfied by a mercenary’s body language.

-Naval battles make a return and allow you to roam freely from one island to another without any loading screens ruining your flow.
-You can recruit anyone from the open world game to join your crew and even customize and upgrade your ship too.
-This is one of the most awaited features and we didn’t actually get to test it out during our demo session, it’s good to know that it has been confirmed by Ubisoft.
+Naval combat makes a return and allows you to roam freely from one island to another without any loading screens ruining your flow.
+You can recruit enemies from the open world game to join your crew and upgrade your ship too.
+Cosmetics for your ship don’t come as often but on PC, the Uplay store gives you a free Assassin’s skin.
+I had all my crew dressed up like the hooded Assassins of the future.
+Neat.

-The naval battles themselves are pretty much the same while you have bows and javelins at your disposal rather than broadside cannons that felt much more satisfying in Blackflag.
-You cannot see the the mast of the ship and the whole thing just moves because of your crew’s sweat and tears but don't take them for a cranky bunch.
+The naval battles themselves are pretty much the same except you have bows and javelins at your disposal rather than broadside cannons of Blackflag that felt much more satisfying.
+Nevertheless, the ship feels solid and its level is always the same as your character level.
+The whole thing just moves because of your crew’s sweat and tears, but don't take them for a cranky bunch.
 We’re happy to report that sea shanties are back and this time in Greek flavour.

 Assassin’s Creed has taken one of the most daring steps with Origins and it has paid off.
 It was a fabulous game with Odyssey being a spit shine over the already good game mechanics.

 This doesn’t mean Odyssey is old wine new bottle.
-The intricacy of RPG mechanics going a level deeper than before make for a more engaging experience while not over burdening players with hardcore RPG elements like Witcher 3.
-The choice-based conversations will have a deeper impact on the game as whole according to Ubisoft but that we’ll see in the full review.
+The intricacy of RPG mechanics going a level deeper than before make for a more engaging experience while not overburdening players with hardcore RPG elements like Witcher 3.
+The choice-based conversations have a great impact but in some places, it needs a bit polishing.